Sunday, November 3, 2024

 What is scary- things being camp as all get out (if that scares you)

-General or non- horror content warning- some of the language in the film is bit outdated so could read as homophobic but if you watch this as being a 1970s film it isn't, otherwise the death and display of Eddie might be a lot if you are super not into any violence.
+General or non- horror content warning- some of the language in the film is bit outdated so could read as homophobic but if you watch this as being a 1970s film it isn't, otherwise the death and then display of Eddie might be a lot if you are super not into any violence.

 Plot- After getting engaged at their friends' wedding, Janet (Susan Sarandon) and Brad (Barry Bostwick) get lost when going to tell their old mentor about their engagement.
 They stop at a creepy old castle owned by cross dressing alien Dr Frank-n-Furter (Tim Curry) who is in the middle of building an idealised man.